jamztang/JTGestureBasedTableViewDemo/README.md

 - Long hold to reorder cell
 - Pull to return to List (Thanks [SungDong Kim][] for making this happen)

+10 Jan 2013 Update:
+- Better pinch animation and iPhone 5 screen support (Big thanks for [Lukas Foldyna][] for refactor and polishing!)

 How To Use It
 -------------